ninabarzh/broomstick/content/posts/evangelicals-world-domination.md

 ### Charismatic authority

-Where secular liberal democracies elevate process, evangelicalism elevates personalities.
+The culture of secular liberal democracies is one of proceduralism, whereas evangelicalism is often a culture of personality.
 The pastor becomes not just a teacher but a father-figure, CEO, and prophet.
 The dominant model is patriarchal and often militarised—“spiritual warfare” becomes a real, emotional battle, and leaders adopt a style that is part preacher, part general.

 In times of cultural anxiety—over immigration, gender roles, or secular “decay”—these strongmen fill a vacuum.
 They promise moral clarity and social cohesion.
 And because they are presumed to be divinely chosen, criticism becomes sacrilege.